PawelGerr/Thinktecture.Configuration/README.md

 # Use Cases

+**Thinktecture.Configuration** is able to use 2 kind of sources:
+* [IConfiguration](https://github.com/aspnet/Configuration) which in return has its own sources like [Environment Variables](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.EnvironmentVariables), [JSON Files](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Json), [Command Line](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.CommandLine), [XML](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Xml), etc.
+* JSON files only

+Although the later one seems to be unnecessary it has some benefits over `IConfiguration`.
+* `IConfiguration` suffers on information loss.
+For examples
+    * If you are using a json file as the source and your configuration contains an array-property then you can't differentiate between (1) the array is empty `{ "myArray": [] }` and (2) array is missing at all `{ }`.
+The some goes for other reference types, i.e. classes.
+    * Furthermore, `IConfiguration` is missing type information, it is a collection of key-value pairs of type `string`
+    * If one of the keys contain accidentally the character `:` like `my:key` then the configuration `{ "my:key": 42 }` will be interpret as `{ "my": { "key": 42 } }`
+* For deserialization of JSON you can use very powerful library [Newtonsoft JSON](http://www.newtonsoft.com/json).
+For `IConfiguration` we have the [ConfigurationBinder](https://github.com/aspnet/Configuration/tree/dev/src/Microsoft.Extensions.Configuration.Binder), which is being used by [IOptions\<T>](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.extensions.options.ioptions-1), but the binder is not extensible because it is a `static` class.

+All in all the `IConfiguration` is more versatile but using JSON files only is a more powerful approach.

+To get a better feeling of the library read the next section about how to **[Use JSON Files as Data Source](#Use-JSON-Files-as-Data-Source)** or jump right to **[Use `IConfiguration` as Data Source](#Use-IConfiguration-as-Data-Source)**

+## Use JSON Files as Data Source

 In this post I'm going to show the capabilities of the library by illustrating it with a few examples.
 In this concrete example I'am using a JSON file containing the configuration values (with [Newtosonf.Json](http://www.newtonsoft.com/json) in the background) and [Autofac](https://autofac.org/) for DI.

 But the library is not limited to these.
 The hints are at the end of this post if you want to use a different DI framework, other storage than the file system (i.e. JSON files) or not use JSON altogether.